 Pin Function Details PUL+ Pulse signal: In single pulse (pulse/direction) mode, this input represents pulse signal, each rising or falling edge active (set by inside jumper J1); 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
-In double pulse mode (pulse/pulse), this input represents also law is a CVV pulse, active at high level or law law.
-PUL- this input represents clockwise (CW) pulse, active at high level or low level (set by inside jumper J1, J2).
+In double pulse mode (pulse/pulse), PUL- this input represents clockwise (CW) pulse, active at high level or low level (set by inside jumper J1, J2).
 For reliable response, pulse width should be longer than 1.5μs.
 Series connect resistors for current-limiting when +12V or +24V used.
 The same as DIR and ENA signals.

 DIR+ DIR signal: In single-pulse mode, this signal has low/high voltage levels, representing two directions of motor rotation; in double-pulse mode (set by inside jumper J3), this signal is counter-clock (CCW) pulse, active at high level or low level (set by inside jumper J1, J2).
 For reliable motion response, DIR- DIR signal should be ahead of PUL signal by 5μs at least.
 4-5V when DIR-HIGH, 0-0.5V when DIR-LOW.
-Please note that rotation direction is also related to motor-driver wiring match.
-Exchanging the connection of two wire for a coil to the driver will reverse motion direction.
-ENA+ Enable signal: This signal is used for enabling/disabling the driver.
-High level (NPN control signal, PNP and Differential control signals are on the contrary, ENA- namely Low level for enabling.) for enabling the driver and low level for disabling the driver.
+Please note that rotation direction is also related to motor-Drive wiring match.
+Exchanging the connection of two wires for a coil to the Drive will reverse motion direction.
+ENA+ Enable signal: This signal is used for enabling/disabling the Drive.
+High level (NPN control signal, PNP and Differential control signals are on the contrary, ENA- namely Low level for enabling.) for enabling the Drive and low level for disabling the Drive.
 Usually left UNCONNECTED (ENABLED).